 1. Increase in Production of Pulses

-The aim of the national food security mission is to come up with various improved methods of growing crops like new technology, tools and eco-friendly seeds.
-They are figuring out ways to increase production without using chemicals.
+The aim of the national food security mission is to come up with improved methods of growing crops by using technology, minimal use of technology and eco-friendly seeds

 2. Use of Wastelands

-The Pradhan Mantri Krishi Sinchai Yojana (PMKSY) is a national mission to improve farm productivity and utmost utilization of available resources.
-This mission is working on getting wastelands under the group of cultivable land.
+The Pradhan Mantri Krishi Sinchai Yojana (PMKSY) is a national mission to improve farm productivity by converting wasteland into ‘cultivable land’ and using available resources efficiently.

 3. Seed Village Programme

-This programme provides farmers with financial assistance to purchase new seeds that will help in changing the quality of the crop along with changing the quality of life of the farmers.
+This programme provides farmers with financial assistance to purchase new seeds that will help in changing the quality of the crop and reduce mishaps like crop failures.

 4. Model Contract Farming Act

-This act was formulated by the Ministry of Agriculture and Farmers Welfare in order to address the restrictions against promoting contract based farming.
-Contract-based farming is basically when the buying and selling of produce is done on the basis of agreements and contracts, wherein the buyer can specify the method and the ways of producing the crops.
-The seller, in this case, is the farmer.
+This act was formulated by the Ministry of Agriculture and Farmers Welfare to address the restrictions against promoting contract based farming.
+Contract-based farming is when agricultural activities are done on a contract basis and buyers can specify the method and ways of production